demisto/content/Packs/SentinelOne/Integrations/SentinelOne-V2/README.md

 You can enable incident mirroring between Cortex XSOAR incidents and SentinelOne incidents (available from Cortex XSOAR version 6.0.0).

-To setup the mirroring follow these instructions:
+To set up mirroring. follow these instructions:
 1. Navigate to __Settings__ > __Integrations__ > __Servers & Services__.
 2. Search for **SentinelOne** and select your integration instance.
 3. Enable **Fetches incidents**.